 You may opt out of receiving promotional emails from ConsumerAffairs by following the instructions in those emails or by contacting us as noted below.
 If you opt out, we may still send you non-promotional messages, such as those about your account or our ongoing business relations.

 To opt out of receiving text messages from ConsumerAffairs.com at any time, text STOP to the short code from which the text message was sent to the enrolled mobile device or reply to a text from us with the word “STOP.”
 A confirmation message of your opt out will be sent to your mobile number but no additional messages will be sent to you unless you opt in again.

-With your consent, we may send promotional and non-promotional push notifications or alerts to your mobile device.
-You can deactivate these messages at any time by changing the notification settings on your mobile device.
+With your consent, we may send promotional and non-promotional push notifications or alerts to your mobile device or to your desktop via your browser.
+You can deactivate these messages at any time by changing the notification settings within your browser or on your mobile device.

 Your California Privacy Rights

 California law permits residents of California to request certain details about how their information is shared with third parties for direct marketing purposes.
 If you are a California resident and would like to make such a request, please contact us as noted below.